 Author: Sangeetha Murali

-There is no doubt we are living in a country filled with garbage.
-Currently, India produces about 100,000 tons of municipal solid waste every day, which sums up to about 36.5 million tons annually.
-Civic authorities are spending about INR500 to INR1500 per ton for handling solid waste.
+There is no doubt we are living in a country filled with garbage today.
+Currently, India produces around 100,000 tons of municipal solid waste every day, which sums up to about 36.5 million tons annually.
+Civic authorities are spending about INR1000-1500 per ton for handling this solid waste.

-The management of waste primarily involves collection, transferring to the treatment site, treatment and then, disposal.
-The major expenditure of about 65% occurs in the collection of waste.
-The current piece focuses on the reuse of paper and plastic waste to reduce the amount of waste produced.
+Waste management primarily involves the collection of garbage, transport to a treatment site, treatment, and then disposal.
+In this, the biggest expenditure of about 65% occurs in the collection of waste.
+To prevent such costs in waste collection, this article focuses on the reuse of paper and plastic waste to reduce the amount of waste produced.

 Why should we re-use paper?